 [00:31:17] Unknown:

-And then he yelled, and he said he didn't know I was looking at the window cause he was looking at the he was looking at her doing this.
-He was like, he yelled.
-He stopped them all to the car to, like, mash them all in and then yelled, dad, you have to see what Becky just did.
+And then he yelled, and he said he didn't know I was looking at the window because he was looking at the he was looking at her doing this.
+He was like he yell he stopped them all to the carpet, like, mashed them all in and then yelled, dad, you have to see what Becky just did.
 Yeah.
-So, yeah.
-That that's that's the relationship that those 2 had, kinda growing up there.
-So it it was, yeah.
-Interesting.
-And they would do that kind of stuff together to each other all the time.
-All the time.
-But, I I would go back to that in a heartbeat just for just for a little while, just because it was so amusing, you know, and the great sermon material too, you know?
+So, yeah, that that's that's the relationship that those two had, kinda growing up there.
+So it it was, yeah, interesting.
+And they would do that kind of stuff together to each other all the time, all the time.
+But, I I would go back to that in a heartbeat just for just for a little while just because it was so amusing, you know?
+And a great sermon material too, you know?

 [00:34:04] Unknown:

 Yeah.
 And, you know, sometimes.
 And sometimes I'm like, oh, you know what?
 I cannot wait until you guys are, teenagers.
 Somehow, I have in my head that when they are teenagers, it's easier.
 But I know it's probably not gonna be No. No. No. No. No. But it it's gonna be different.
-You know?
-It's gonna be, I don't know, less physical, more, psychological.
-Yeah.
-Especially the girl, I I suspect.
+You know, it's gonna be, I don't know, less physical, more, psychological.
+So, yeah, especially the girl, I suspect.
 But we'll see.
-Well, she's gonna be fine.
-She's gonna have you wrapped around your thing around her finger.
+Well, she's going to be fine.
+She's going to have you wrapped around your finger around her finger.
 She already does.
 Yeah.
 Well, it'll be worse.

 [00:34:42] Unknown: